Lordofmobility/WhiteStudent/README.md

 - 👋 Hi, I’m @WhiteStudent
 - 👀 I’m interested in coding
 - 🌱 I’m currently learning coding
-- 💞️ I’m looking to collaborate on Github
+- 💞️ I’m looking for challenging projects
-- 📫 How to reach me send me a private message on Lichess with your name(real name), name on Github and why you want me to talk to me
+- 📫 Pls don't reach me anyhow

 <!---
 WhiteStudent/WhiteStudent is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.